Product

 Waterstream scales out linearly.
 For most operations, its nodes don’t depend on each other and more nodes can be added to support an increasing number of clients.

-Several scalability tests have been executed to test and tune Waterstream performance.As shown in the below graph, Waterstream was capable of managing more than one million connected devices, using only 12 nodes of modest computing power (2 CPU, 7.5 GB RAM).
+Several scalability tests have been executed to test and tune Waterstream performance.As shown in the graph, Waterstream was capable of managing more than one million connected devices, using only 12 nodes of modest computing power (2 CPU, 7.5 GB RAM).

 Deploy everywhere with any Kafka compatible platform